Eruna-Me/DunnoAlternative/design.md

 ## Technical:

-It will either be made in C# and SFML or in Rust (probably with Bevy?)
+It will be made in Rust with Macroquad.
 Both battles and the world will be 2d and grid based.
-Troops in battles will use static (unanimated) 2d sprites.
+Troops in battles will use 2d sprites with basic animations.
-Instead of animations particle effects, and sprite movements will be used to make the battlefield look somewhat alive.

 There will be scrolling, zooming, resolution options.